OpenNebula/docs/source/intro_release_notes/upgrades/upgrade_58.rst

     +----------------------------+
     1 row in set (0.00 sec)

-Then, change the database encoding to match the one on the system properties table:
+Then, change the database encoding to match the one on the system properties table, in our example from latin1 to utf8mb4:

 .. code-block::